50 Ohm Transmission Lines with Extreme Wavelength Compression Based on Superconducting Nanowires on High-Permittivity Substrates

-This approach to calculating $\mathcal{L}_K$ gives results that are very close to $\mathcal{L}_K = L_{K,sq}/(2s)$ when $\Lambda \gg s$.
 Using this analytical approach with the sample parameters summarized in Table 1, we calculate the value of the gap width $g$ that gives a characteristic impedance $Z_0 = 50$ $\Omega$ as a function of the center conductor width $2s$.
 The results of this calculation are shown in figure \ref{fig:Analytical}.
 For comparison, we also show the results for the case with an STO substrate of the same total thickness as well as the case with an Si substrate of the same total thickness.
 We see that the STO-Si bilayer substrate allows us to achieve a $50$ $\Omega$ impedance over a much wider range of center conductor widths than either a STO or Si substrate.
 We found agreement to better than $5$\% between the numerical simulations and the analytical calculations provided that a sufficiently fine mesh size was used in the vicinity of the CPW gap.
 Because of the long times required for accurate simulations, this analytical model can be very useful for initial device design.

 Devices that combine high kinetic inductance superconducting thin films and high permittivity substrates enable the creation of impedance-matched microwave devices in which the signal wavelength and velocity can be reduced by more than two orders of magnitude, as demonstrated by the CPW double-resonator device described in this paper.
-This extreme wavelength compression facilitates the on-chip integration of many types of distributed microwave devices that would be prohibitively large using conventional material systems, creating new possibilities for scaling up cryogenic microwave systems.
+This extreme wavelength compression facilitates the on-chip integration of many types of distributed microwave devices that would be prohibitively large using conventional material systems, expanding the possibilities for scaling up cryogenic microwave systems.\\

+See the supplementary material for additional details on the STO growth, the experimental setup for device characterization, numerical simulations, and the analytical model.